Concord Mall (Delaware): 1963-1967: Early plans and Almart

-1968-1969: Opening the Enclosed Mall
+1968-1969: Opening the mall

 In March 1968, Rubenstein announced the start of construction on an enclosed mall to connect with the existing Almart department store.
 Designed by the Philadelphia-based architectural firm Evantash and Friedman, the mall would house 29 stores and cover 157,000 sqft.
 Construction was expected to cost $950,000.
 The climate-controlled mall would also include decorative fountains, planters, and seating areas.

 Later that year, plans were also announced to add a strip shopping center next to Almart, which would house a movie theater and a Pathmark grocery store.

 On March 11, 1969, the enclosed mall officially opened, making it the first enclosed mall in New Castle County.
 Newspaper reports described the mall's interior: "The central area of the Mall has a tall summer house surrounded by greenery and features a two-faced clock that can be seen from part of the Mall."
 Another report mentioned the mall's "garden atmosphere", complete with fountains and "living shrubs".

 The mall opened with 25 stores and two restaurants.
 Notable opening-day stores included Thrift Drug, Kennard's Department Store, and a 30,000 sqft Woolworth.
 The Woolworth's also included a Harvest House restaurant.

 Discussing the new mall and its possible effects on downtown Wilmington, a News Journal columnist wrote: "The Concord Mall is six miles from downtown, and nearly impossible to reach by public transportation.
 It will bring more traffic to a section of the Concord Pike that was already carrying 22,000 vehicles per day before the mall opened. [...]
 While the Concord Mall deserves congratulations for being the first to bring a new amenity to New Castle County, it still isn't time to count Wilmington out."